tr?id=&ev=PageView&noscript=

 “For people all across our nation, a home represents financial security, the opportunity to build wealth and equity, and a foundation for a better future for themselves, their children, and future generations,” Harris said. “[Federal funding] will build more affordable homes and support renters and homeowners while also lowering costs, building wealth, and creating jobs.”

-So far, $700 million from the American Rescue Plan Act has been used to support Nevada housing projects, with many specifically designed for vulnerable populations such as families and seniors.
+So far, $700 million of the $1 billion from the American Rescue Plan Act has been used to support affordable housing projects, with many specifically designed for vulnerable populations such as families and seniors.
 Nonprofits and other organizations interested in these critical funds were selected for grants by local governments.
 Eligible projects involve helping people suffering from homelessness, building new units, and preserving existing ones.

 Many affordable housing projects are already underway and aim to be finished next year.
 Here are some highlights: